^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Reference values of antistreptolysin O (ASLO) in the blood serum: adults - less than 200 IU / ml, children - up to 150 IU / ml.
+Reference values for antistreptolysin O (ASLO) in blood serum: adults - less than 200 IU/ml, children - up to 150 IU/ml.

-Infections caused by group A streptococcus always cause a specific immune response - a significant increase in the antibody titer to at least one of the extracellular streptococcal antigens - streptolysin O, deoxyribonuclease B, hyaluronidase or nicotinamide-adenine dinucleotidase.
+Infections caused by group A streptococci always cause a specific immune response - a significant increase in the titer of antibodies to at least one of the extracellular streptococcal antigens - streptolysin O, deoxyribonuclease B, hyaluronidase or nicotinamide adenine dinucleotidase.

-ASLO - antibodies against streptococcal hemolysin.
-A. ASLO is a marker of acute streptococcal infection.
-The concentration of ASLO rises in the acute period of infection (7-14 days) and decreases during convalescence and recovery.
-In clinical practice, the use of ASO is used to monitor the dynamics of the rheumatic process.
-The titer of ASLO is increased in 80-85% of patients with rheumatic fever.
-Diagnostic value has a persistent significant increase in ASLO activity.
-By the third week of the disease with rheumatism, the titer rises significantly, reaching a maximum by the 6th-7th week.
-With a favorable course of the process, by the 4th-8th month, the concentration of ASLO is reduced to the norm.
-Under the influence of the therapy, these terms can be reduced.
-The absence of a decrease in the ASLO concentration by the 6th month of the disease suggests the possibility of relapse.
-A persistent and prolonged increase in activity after angina may be a harbinger of the rheumatic process.
-In 10-15% of cases of rheumatic fever, an increase in the concentration of ASOs is not determined.
+ASLO - antibodies against streptococcal hemolysin O. ASLO is a marker of acute streptococcal infection.
+The concentration of ASLO increases in the acute period of infection (7-14 days) and decreases during the period of convalescence and recovery.
+In clinical practice, the determination of ASLO is used to monitor the dynamics of the rheumatic process.
+The ASLO titer increases in 80-85% of patients with rheumatic fever.
+A persistent significant increase in ASLO activity is of diagnostic value.
+By the 3rd week of rheumatism, the titer increases significantly, reaching a maximum by the 6-7th week.
+With a favorable course of the process, the concentration of ASLO decreases to normal by the 4-8th month.
+Under the influence of the therapy, these periods may be reduced.
+The absence of a decrease in the concentration of ASLO by the 6th month of the disease suggests the possibility of a relapse.
+A persistent and long-term increase in activity after tonsillitis may be a harbinger of the rheumatic process.
+In 10-15% of cases of rheumatism, an increase in the concentration of ASLO is not detected.

-Increased ASLO is found in some patients with rheumatoid arthritis, but the level of its increase with this disease is lower than with rheumatism.
-When the β-hemolytic streptococci of group A are isolated, elevated levels of ASLO are detected in 40-50% of bacterial carriers.
+An increase in ASLO is found in some patients with rheumatoid arthritis, but the level of its increase in this disease is lower than in rheumatism.
+When isolating β-hemolytic streptococci of group A, increased ASLO titers are detected in 40-50% of carriers.

-The increase in the TSO titers is found in half of patients with acute glomerulonephritis developing after streptococcal infection.
+An increase in ASLO titers is found in half of patients with acute glomerulonephritis developing after a streptococcal infection.

-In most cases, acute rheumatism or acute post-streptococcal glomerulonephritis develops between 1 week and 1 month from the onset of infection; the average latency period is 18 days for rheumatism, 12 days for glomerulonephritis after infection of the pharynx and up to 2-3 weeks after skin infections.
+In most cases, acute rheumatism or acute poststreptococcal glomerulonephritis develops within 1 week to 1 month from the onset of infection; the average latent period is 18 days for rheumatism, 12 days for glomerulonephritis after a throat infection, and up to 2-3 weeks after skin infections.
 Therefore, it is most likely to detect an increase in the concentration of ASLO and other antibodies in the first 2-3 weeks from the onset of the disease.

-Skin streptococcal infections often cause weak ASLO production, probably due to the inhibitory effect on ASO-XC and a number of skin-related lipids.
+Cutaneous streptococcal infections often result in low ASO production, probably due to the ASO inhibitory effects of cholesterol and a number of skin-associated lipids.

-It should always be remembered that taking antibiotics in the acute phase of streptococcal infection significantly reduces the severity of the immune response, and an increase in the concentration of ASOs can be negligible.
+It should always be remembered that taking antibiotics during the acute phase of streptococcal infection significantly reduces the severity of the immune response, and the increase in the concentration of ASLO may be insignificant.